LeoVeres/recipes-app/README.md

 # Recipe Book

 [Recipe Book](https://leo-recipe-app-client.herokuapp.com/) allows you to store your recipes, plan your meals, and manage your grocery list all in one place.
-Whether you are in the eisles or in the kitchen everything you need to remember is a tap away.
+Whether you are in the aisles or in the kitchen everything you need to remember is a tap away.

 **Demo Account**<br />